-Here are some fun Halloween events coming up, separated by city.
+Here are some of the fun Halloween events, separated by city.
 Just click on the name of the event to find out more about each:

 Oct.
 18-19, 25-26: Zombie Adventure, Modern Mission.
 Zombies have overrun the facility.
 Let the kids (12 and up) have some laser tag fun while battling zombies and trying to find a cure.

 Oct.
 19: Service Dogs of Distinction Howling Fun Run.
 The Howling Fun Run is a family and dog friendly event.
 You may participate in the 3K Fun Run or 1K Dog Walk.
 Participants will receive a tee shirt, goody bag, door prize ticket, and breakfast.
 Goody bags.
 The 3K Fun Run will begin at 8 am and the 1K Dog Walk at 8:15.
 On site registration is $25, (begins at 7:30) Early Bird Registration $20 (Eventbrite) Children under 10 free.
 Lots of door prizes and costume contests.

 Oct.
 19: Super Saturday, The Witch Sisters Return, Fayetteville Public Library, 10:30 a.m.
 The Witch Sisters return after 333 years to gain their youthful looks back again, but through a turn of events summon the wrong book and are required to act out the whole story to reverse the spell.
 This is a fun show the whole family should enjoy.
 Who knows, the Sisters may put a spell on you while you are there.